2.1 Sources and triggers for investigations

 Many companies do not have (whether as a consequence of funding limitations, strategy or structural considerations) free-standing internal investigations capability.
 Some will have delegated that responsibility to the internal audit function.
 Even within that sector, which does have specific investigative capability, there may be examples of investigations having been undertaken by the internal audit functions as part of their ordinary control function activity.
 As internal investigation capability and practice have grown as a priority for business, so has the recognition that this is not the role of an internal audit function.

-In a well-governed business, the purpose of internal audit is to provide the board with independent objective assurance as to the effectiveness of the enterprise-wide risk management strategy.
+In a well-governed business, the purpose of internal audit is to provide the board with independent objective assurance as to the effectiveness of the enterprise-wide control framework.
 In summary this means the identification of the appropriate controls in respect of specific (financial and other) risks and the assessment of their efficacy: identifying the risk to which the control relates; identifying the risk ‘owner’; measuring the effectiveness of the control; mandating improvements where breaches or weaknesses are observed and escalating material control weaknesses to senior management or the board as necessary; tracking remedial action; and assessing the improved control environment.
+The DOJ’s guidance on the evaluation of corporate compliance programmes asks companies to query how often internal audits are conducted in high-risk areas, whether the company audited its compliance programme, and what control tests the company has generally undertaken.

 These activities are closely connected to, but not synonymous with, investigations.
 Internal audits are systematic reviews of the group-wide risk control framework and are not event-driven.
 They do not concern themselves with the investigation of complaints or claims with free-ranging subject matter or context, but are limited to the structure of the control framework devised by senior management.

-Internal audit is not part of a legal function providing advisory services, so the output is not subject to legal privilege as a matter of English law.
+Internal audit is not part of a legal function providing advisory services, so the output is not subject to legal privilege as a matter of English law (even where audit staff may be legally qualified, they are not not tasked with providing legal advice to a client).
 In the United States there is a practical refinement: where for a particular exercise members of the internal audit team are designated as working under the direction and control of the legal department, as its agent, for the purpose of providing expert assistance to the legal department in rendering legal advice to management then privilege will attach to their communication.
 In the United Kingdom this may be theoretically possible in circumstances where the audit team forms part of a working group under the control of a legal counsel or team, yet the very distinct role differentiation between audit and legal functions in UK corporate governance makes this a hard argument to sustain.
 Usually, an audit report that addresses legal issues, setting them out with clarity, identifying the controls, possible breaches and remediation recommended, and then identifying a lack of action in response to the recommendation can present dangers for an organisation.
 The report will be an unprotected disclosable document that presents a regulator, prosecutor or civil litigation claimant with a perfect platform – a charter for enforcement or a document undermining the credibility of a defence in a civil action.
 But this is not to suggest that internal audit has no role in internal investigations.
 On the contrary, it is one of the most important company functions, yet the timing and structure of its involvement in investigations is critical.

 Internal audit output permits a pre-emptive, focused approach to investigation that is not simply limited to the complaints and concerns raised but operates within a risk-based evaluation culture.
 Internal audit reports allow a group-wide perspective on control weaknesses that enables investigators to concentrate resources in the most pressing areas of concern (whether in terms of reputational or financial risk) to the board, as opposed to responding piecemeal to each issue as it presents itself.
 This is important for an effective investigation function, as successful performance generates greater reliance and workloads can escalate aggressively once business leaders identify the value it can deliver.
 An internal audit function can therefore help to align an investigative function’s input and output with the business’s strategic risk management agenda.